 This can vary.
 Among the things not generally included are the lunch on the journey to London, any lunch on the second day, and tips for any staff or driver.

 It is normal practice to tip anyone who provides a personal service.
 Often the staff in tourism-related jobs depend on tips for a reasonable living income, as their basic wage is often extremely low.
 This is true of the hotel catering and housekeeping staff and coach drivers, and the museum guides.
 The procedure we suggest is to leave the hotel cash (with a note) on your room sideboard, and on the table after each meal.
 You can give the driver his tip on the return journey.
 (We also give him a thankyou card with everyone's comments written on, during the final day).

-  Currently we use these hotels (all are subject to checking availability for your dates):
+Currently we use these hotels and many others (subject to checking availability):

 3-star Mercure at Watford: Close to Bethel; good rooms; in-house Sebastian Coe swimming pool and gymnasium; excellent dining; several lounge areas near the bar).
 Click here to see photos of the bed options which are available on request, subject to availability.